 Why Radon is the Biggest Risk

 This how it works covers Why Radon is the Biggest Risk within Background Radiation for GCSE Physics.
 Revise Background Radiation in Extra Topics for GCSE Physics with 13 exam-style questions and 12 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 4 of 12 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position